varjagg/varjagg.github.io/_posts/2024-04-29-worlds-loudest-lisp-program.md

 The first point has channeled us to using pre-uploaded audio rather than digital multicasting.
 This uses the network much more efficiently and helps to eliminate most synchronization issues.
 Remember that sound has to be timed accounting for propagation distances between the nodes, and 10 millisecond jitter gives you over 3 meters deviation.
 Then, the command and control structure should be flexible enough for executing elaborate plans involving sound and lighting effects yet tolerate inevitable misfortunes of real life.

 Overall the system makes heavy use of CLOS with a smattering of macros in places where it matters.
+Naturally there's a lot of moving parts in the system.
+We're not going to touch SCADA interfacing, power and resource scheduling, fire detection, self calibration and node replacement subsystems.
+Instead we're going to have a birds eye view on the bits that make reliable distributed operation possible.

+## Processes

 First step in establishing reliability baseline was to come up with abstraction for isolated tasks to be used both on the central and on the nodes.
 We built it on top of ~cl-threadpool~, layering on topof it an execution abstration with start, stop and fault handlers.
 These tie in to a watchdog monitor process with straightforward decision logic.
 An Evacsound entity would run a service registry where a service instance would look along these lines: